justtheimpaler/debbie/README.md

   </plugin>
 ```

-In this case, any property present in the `src/database/debbie-local.properties` file will override the Maven configuration.
+Anyway, any property present in the `src/database/debbie-local.properties` file will override the Maven configuration.

 ## Appendix 3 - Ant Example